CipherGeek/platform/dev/tool/README.md

 --workspace ${workspace}
 ```

 3. 2.
-If you want the docs to be imported to a separate new teamspace, use this command:
+If you want the docs to be imported to a new teamspace, use this command:

 ```
 rushx run-local import-notion-to-teamspace {dir} \